zaquinn/nps_report_app/README.md

 ## Overview

-This NPS application allows organizations to collect customer feedback through a simple rating system (0-10 scale) and provides analytics to track customer satisfaction trends.
-The system categorizes responses into Detractors (0-6), Passives (7-8), and Promoters (9-10) to calculate the Net Promoter Score.
+This NPS application allows organizations to collect customer feedback through a simple rating system (0-5 scale) and provides analytics to track customer satisfaction trends.
+The system categorizes responses into Detractors (0-2), Neutrals (3), and Promoters (4-5) to calculate the Net Promoter Score.

 ## Technologies Used